freer4/elevuetor/elevuetor-js/README.md

 `_saveAll(ids/references)`
 - `ids` an array of ids or actual model references (or even a mix).

-Send the indicated records to Mantle to be saved.
+Send the indicated records to ElevuetorDotNet to be saved.

 If `ids` parameter is omitted, all modified (including added) records for this table will be gathered and sent up.